Welcome to Acoustic Corner

 We’re thinking about you travelers, campers, and leaf-peepers, and have put together a fun collection of smaller instruments.
 Made in LaPatrie Quebec, Canada and inspired by the dulcimer, the Seagull Merlin is a very portable & compact 4-string diatonic acoustic instrument that is simply fun to play and very hard to put down.
 The new Cordoba Mini is the ultimate travel instrument, offering the playability of a full size guitar in a compact, lightweight body with an impressively loud voice.
 And the Gold Tone Plucky mini-banjo is a true backpacker weighing in at only 2 lbs., and can be tuned in C or D. The neck width is similar to a full-size banjo for ease of fingering.
 It has low string action and plenty of volume.
 It’s perfect for the very young child, on the trail, or cuddling up with on the couch.

 Wow!
 It’s already that time!
 The Swannanoa Gathering catalog is out, and our phones are ringing with folks wanting to reserve their instrument rental for this summer.
 There’s more information about our rental program on the Gathering Page.
 Check it out for the latest . . . we’ll see you this summer!

 There are so many new ‘faces’ in the showroom that it’s hard to keep up:

-- Two Old Fiddle Road banjos, including a convertable 5-string/6-string/guitar banjo
+- Two Old Fiddle Road banjos, including a convertible 5-string/6-string/guitar banjo

-- Vintage violins, including a bold, nicely balanced German Strad copy
+- Several other vintage violins, including a particularly nice, bold, well balanced German Strad copy

 Pisgah Banjo Company open-back banjos (made with solar power!)